jehna/thejunkland.com/content/blog/improving-on-1950s-technology.md

 ---
-title: Improving on a 1950's technology&#58 VerbalExpressions
+title: Improving 60 years old technology with a weekend project
 modified: 1451495770720
 ---